Skip to content

 Count for cell-like objects#

-The groovy script under scripts/qupath-utils/measurements/addRegionsCount.groovy will add a properly formatted count of objects of selected classifications in all atlas regions.
+The Groovy script at scripts/qupath-utils/measurements/addRegionsCount.groovy will add a properly formatted count of objects of selected classifications in all atlas regions.
 This is used for punctual objects (polygons or points), for example objects created in QuPath or with the segmentation script.

 Cumulated length for fibers-like objects#

-The groovy script under scripts/qupath-utils/measurements/addRegionsLength.groovy will add the properly formatted cumulated lenghth in microns of fibers-like objects in all atlas regions.
+The groovy script at scripts/qupath-utils/measurements/addRegionsLength.groovy will add the properly formatted cumulated length in microns of fibers-like objects in all atlas regions.
 This is used for polylines objects, for example generated with the segmentation script.

 Custom measurements#